How does this medication work? What will it do for me?

 Size of thyroid gland: Tell your doctor if the size of your thyroid gland increases during treatment with propylthiouracil.
-You may need a lower dose of the medication.
+An enlarged thyroid gland is a sign that you may need a lower dose of the medication.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking propylthiouracil, it may affect your baby.
-Women who take propylthiouracil should not breast-feed.
+If you are breast-feeding and taking propylthiouracil, it may affect your baby.
+Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?